digitalsoba/pathfinder-ansible/readme.md

     - Add them to sudo group
     - Create a hello.txt file inside pathfinders home directory

-In the machine, change users to pathfinder and verify you are login in as them using `whoami` and change directory into your home.
+In the machine, change users to pathfinder and verify you are logined as them pathfinder with `whoami` and change directory into your home.
+Do you see the hello.txt file?

 ### Lab 2
 Install a LAMP stack with Ansible.
 This should include Apache2, Mysql-client, and PHP.